aniou/morfe/README.md

 for updates!
 I need it for my personal experiments, so features should pop-up and mutate without warning! :):

+Second warning: because of heavy re-factoring an GenX features are not available yet.
+So far I was able to restore FMX-like behaviour with new code - but GenX-like memory map is on the way!

 At this moment You should also consider following factors:

 * **MOST IMPORTANT:** it is unofficial work and features/lack